-Job Title: Dean of the School of Management, Professor of Marketing and Consumer Research
+Professor Emeritus of Marketing and Consumer Research

 Symbolic meaning of brands, consumer culture and identity, and the dynamics of brand ecology.

 My research focuses on the symbolic meaning of brands, advertising, consumer culture and identity.
 My recent publications include: The Evolution of the Empowered Consumer (European Journal of Marketing); Idealised Images of the Male Body in Advertising: A Reader Response Exploration (Journal of Marketing Communications); Peer Pressure and Poverty: Exploring Fashion Brands and Consumption Symbolism Amongst Children of the British Poor (Journal of Consumer Behaviour).
 I have carried out consultancy work in ethnography and consumer insight for BT, Diageo, Capital One Bank, Unilever, Asda and Orange.
 On the MSc in Marketing programme, I teach Strategic Brand Management.